wrightben/texas-holdem/README.md

 ### Summary

-Texas Hold'em in JavaScript for play and analysis
+Texas Hold'em in JavaScript for play and data analysis

 ### Use